ccfontes/eg/README.md

 eg {:mvn/version "0.4.12-alpha"}
 ```

 **Warning:** versions `0.4.4-alpha`, through `0.4.10-alpha` break in ClojureScript JVM when using spec functionality combined with not explicitly requiring `clojure.spec.alpha` in a test namespace.
-This issue has ben fixed since `0.4.11-alpha`.
+This issue has been fixed since `0.4.11-alpha`.

 ## Usage
 Let's try *eg*!
 Start by creating a REPL session and then requiring `eg` and `ge`: